Getting Started

 cds-dk

-) by following the steps in section Getting Started > Local Set Up.Install a Java VM.
+) by following the steps in the central Getting Started guide.Install a Java VM.
 At least, Java 17 is required.
 For example, download and install SapMachine 17.

 Install Apache Maven (at least version 3.6.3 is required).